INFORMSJoC/2021.0331/README.md

 	-c  : with <1> (to certify that the algorithm outputs are correct)

 *****************************************************************
-Note that the above flags provide more flexibility in how the algorithm can be tested than what is done in Escobedo (2023).
+Note that the above flags provide more versatility in how the algorithm can be tested than what is done in Escobedo (2023).